b12consulting/ks-rxjs/README.md

 npx ts-node path/to/file.ts
 ```

+# Code organisation

+In "I-learning-by-building" and "II-operators", we rebuild the RxJS library from scratch without relying in any way on RxJS.

+Starting from "III-unsubscriptions", we use the RxJS library.

 # Debugging examples

 Debugging can be difficult when executing code with ts-node, because errors are sometimes hidden by ts-node execution.